National Theatre Live

-National Theatre Live is an initiative operated by the Royal National Theatre in London, which broadcasts live via satellite, performances of their productions (and from other theatres) to cinemas and arts centres around the world.
+National Theatre Live is an initiative operated by the Royal National Theatre in London.
+It broadcasts live, by satellite, performances of their productions (and those of other theatres) to cinemas and arts centres around the world.

 About

 I grew up in Manchester in the 60s.
 If I had been able to see Olivier's National Theatre at my local cinema, I would have gone all of the time.